-Requests for Spring 2022 workshops are now open.
+Requests for Fall 2022 workshops are now open.
 Workshops can be held in person, providing all safety regulations are in place, or can be held virtually.

 - All workshop/training requests should be received a minimum of two weeks in advance.
 Requests made less than two weeks in advance will be accommodated at the availability of peer educators/staff.

 - HOPE cannot guarantee any request, but we will do our best to meet requests.